How to choose the best credit-builder loan for you

 Key takeaways

-While taking out a loan to improve your credit score may feel counterintuitive, it can be a practical approach as long as you handle the loan responsibly.
+While taking out a loan to improve your credit score may feel counterintuitive, it can be practical if you handle the loan responsibly.
 A credit-builder loan is designed to assist borrowers who need to build or improve credit from square one.

 After applying and being approved, your loan balance will often be added to a savings account.
 By successfully making fixed payments, you will build your credit and savings at the same time.
 When considering which option best suits your needs, it is essential to look out for certain factors, similar to when shopping for a traditional personal loan.
 Also, assess where it makes sense to find the best credit-building loans for your situation.